 |LENDER:||JP Morgan; $30,000,000; 10-year fixed rate debt with 3 years of interest-only payments; all-in rate of 4.89%|

 |ACQUISITION DATE:||November 21, 2013|

-In a competitively marketed transaction that was awarded to Albany Road due to its recent track record and ability to execute, Albany Road paid $35,000,000 ($80/sf) to acquire the Property.
-The pricing, which is roughly 50% below replacement cost, represented a 9.2% cap rate (unleveraged return) on in-place income.
+In a competitively marketed transaction that was awarded to Albany Road due to its recent track record and ability to execute, Albany Road paid $35,000,000 ($80/sf) to acquire the Property (roughly 50% below replacement cost).

 The Property’s current income stream provides Albany Road the necessary cushion to complete a much-needed $4,000,000 capital improvement plan while maintaining favorable cash yields.
 The proposed improvement program includes base building work to roofs and HVAC systems, as well as cosmetic upgrades to building facades & entrances, arcade canopies & columns, lighting, parking lot and landscaping, and property signage.
 These improvements, among other positives, will magnify tenant identity, enhance curb appeal, and improve the overall shopper experience.